Yak & Yeti Review at Disney’s Animal Kingdom

 Animal Kingdom has two Landry’s locations, Rainforest Cafe and Yak & Yeti.

 Additionally, you’ll find a Rainforest Cafe at Disney Springs and TREX.
 We find Yak and Yeti to be the superb choice of the three.

 Rainforest Cafe has good, standard options similar to a local chain restaurant.
 And TREX has a cool dinosaur theme going for it, but we weren’t impressed with the food on our last meal.

 The information about the card is here on Landry’s site.
 And I have no motives in suggesting the membership.
 It’s just been an asset for my family that I like to share.

 Yak and Yeti is a great choice for standard table service dining at Disney’s Animal Kingdom.
 Expect large portions, reasonable prices, and a pleasant atmosphere on your visit.

-Lastly, if you are looking for other Disney restaurant reviews in the theme parks, you might like my other favorites:
+Lastly, if you are looking for other Disney restaurant reviews.
+Some favorites include: